RektangularStudios/novellia/README.md

 **We don't want stake pool operators to run Novellia.
 We don't want that tight coupling.**

 Why?
-- SPOs aren't incentivized to run the `novellia` microservice.
+- SPOs aren't incentivized to run Novellia.
 This makes them unreliable.
-- Running the `novellia` microservice uses system resources.
+- Running Novellia uses system resources.
 This taxes systems already running `cardano-node`.
-- The sheer number of API calls made to a `novellia` microservice would easily take down a stake pool.
+- The sheer number of API calls made to a Novellia instance would easily take down a stake pool.
 This kind of thing, especially for gaming at scale, requires sophisticated load balancing.

-This doesn't mean an SPO running a `novellia` microservice on their stake pool infrastructure is necessarily bad, it just:
+This doesn't mean an SPO running a Novellia on their stake pool infrastructure is necessarily bad, it just:
 - isn't our goal to have SPOs run it.
 - is a potential liability for the Cardano network.

-So who should run their own `novellia` microservice?
+So who should run their own Novellia instance?
 - Anyone with software that needs constant access to the Novellia Platform and may lose a lot of money if other, trusted microservice instances go down.

-For this reason, it is expected that the `novellia` microservice is easy to deploy without a local instance of `cardano-node`.
+For this reason, it is expected that Novellia is easy to deploy without a local instance of `cardano-node`.

 ## How does it work?

-1. Game developer uses Novellia SDK to issue an API call to a `novellia` microservice.
+1. Game developer uses Novellia SDK to issue an API call to Novellia.
-2. `novellia` microservice received the call and does some processing.
+2. Novellia receives the call and does some processing.
-3. `novellia` microservice maybe issues some commands to `cardano-node` instances running on other services.
+3. Novellia maybe issues some commands to `cardano-node` instances running on other services.
 This may mean submitting a signed transaction or calling a smart contract.
-4. `novellia` microservice returns a response to the game developer.
+4. Novellia returns a response to the game developer's application.

 As far as the game developer is concerned, Cardano barely exists.
 At most, they need to surface wallets through their product and indicate transaction fees as a kind of pseudo-tax.